000deepak/Oracle/Functions.md

+### Fill mode(FM)
-### Fill mode(FM): Whenever we are using to_char() if format is either month(or) day then oracle server automatically returns “spaces” when the month (or) day value less than the maximum length of the month (or) day.
+* Whenever we are using to_char() if format is either month(or) day then oracle server automatically returns “spaces” when the month (or) day value less than the maximum length of the month (or) day.
 To overcome this problem oracle provided Fill Mode(FM) which suppress blank spaces and leading zeros(0).
 This mode is used in second parameter of the to_char().
 ```sql
 SQL> select to_char(to_date(‟15-JUN-05‟),‟DD-MON-YY‟) from dual;
 15-JUNE       -05